GMartigny/v8.js/readme.md

  * {...Function} Set of functions that need to be prepared.

 ### optimizeFunctionOnNextCall

-Set a function to be optimize on its next call.
+Set a function to be optimized on its next call.
 This is the second step of the optimization routine.

 ```js
 v8.optimizeFunctionOnNextCall(...fns);